Globe: History

+Globe at the Constantinople observatory of Taqi ad-Din between 1575-1580 CE.

 The sphericity of the Earth was established by Greek astronomy in the 3rd century BC, and the earliest terrestrial globe appeared from that period.
 The earliest known example is the one constructed by Crates of Mallus in Cilicia (now Çukurova in modern-day Turkey), in the mid-2nd century BC.

 No terrestrial globes from Antiquity have survived.
 An example of a surviving celestial globe is part of a Hellenistic sculpture, called the Farnese Atlas, surviving in a 2nd-century AD Roman copy in the Naples Archaeological Museum, Italy.

 Early terrestrial globes depicting the entirety of the Old World were constructed in the Islamic world.
 During the Middle Ages in Christian Europe, while there are writings alluding to the idea that the earth was spherical, no known attempts at making a globe took place before the fifteenth century.
-The earliest extant terrestrial globe was made in 1492 by Martin Behaim (1459–1537) with help from the painter Georg Glockendon.
+The earliest extant terrestrial globe was made in 1492 by Martin Behaim (1459–1507) with help from the painter Georg Glockendon.
 Behaim was a German mapmaker, navigator, and merchant.
 Working in Nuremberg, Germany, he called his globe the "Nürnberg Terrestrial Globe."
 It is now known as the Erdapfel.
 Before constructing the globe, Behaim had traveled extensively.
 He sojourned in Lisbon from 1480, developing commercial interests and mingling with explorers and scientists.
 He began to construct his globe after his return to Nürnberg in 1490.

 China made many mapping advancements such as sophisticated land surveys and the invention of the magnetic compass.
 However, no record of terrestrial globes in China exists until a globe was introduced by the Persian astronomer, Jamal ad-Din, in 1276.

 Another early globe, the Hunt–Lenox Globe, ca. 1510, is thought to be the source of the phrase Hic Sunt Dracones, or "Here be dragons".
-A similar grapefruit-sized globe made from two halves of an ostrich egg was found in 2012 and is believed to date from 1504.
-It may be the oldest globe to show the New World.
-Stefaan Missine, who analyzed the globe for the Washington Map Society journal Portolan, said it was "part of an important European collection for decades."
-After a year of research in which he consulted many experts, Missine concluded the Hunt–Lenox Globe was a copper cast of the egg globe.

 A facsimile globe showing America was made by Martin Waldseemüller in 1507.
-Another "remarkably modern-looking" terrestrial globe of the Earth was constructed by Taqi al-Din at the Constantinople observatory of Taqi ad-Din during the 1570s.
+Another "remarkably modern-looking" terrestrial globe of the Earth was constructed by Taqi ad-Din at his observatory in Constantinople during the 1570s.

 The world's first seamless celestial globe was built by Mughal scientists under the patronage of Jahangir.

 Globus IMP, electro-mechanical devices including five-inch globes have been used in Soviet and Russian spacecraft from 1961 to 2002 as navigation instruments.
 In 2001, the TMA version of the Soyuz spacecraft replaced this instrument with a digital map.